powerlim2/analytics_interviews/README.md

 3. Iteratively calculating a Fibonacci sequence to the infinite (Python Generator)
 4. Converting a recursive Fibonacci sequence algorithm to an iterative algorithm (Loop)
-5. Find the number of elements in the list that satisfy a specific condition (Generator Expression) 6.
+5. Find the number of elements in the list that satisfy a specific condition (Generator Expression)
-7. (Amazon) Find a list of (start, end) of all consecutive numbers (Search Algorithm).
+6. Write a function to calculate the derivative (mathematical procedure).
-8. Write a function to calculate the derivative (mathematical procedure).
+7. (Amazon) Find a list of (start, end) of all consecutive numbers (Search Algorithm) 8.